rcpch/digital-growth-charts-server/documentation/docs/clinician/how-the-api-works.md

 ## The LMS Method

-It is now common practice to express child growth status by the number of standard deviations away from the mean (SDS, Standard Deviation Score, also known as a z-score).
-The SD score can be converted to a centile.

-The LMS method provides a way of obtaining normalised growth centiles from a reference dataset, applying smoothing and extrapolation so the resulting L, M and S curves contain the information to draw **any** centile curve, and to convert measurements (even extreme values) into exact SD scores.
-The growth reference is summarised by a table of LMS values at a series of ages.
+The 'LMS' method provides a way of obtaining normalised growth centiles from a reference dataset, applying smoothing and extrapolation so the resulting **L**, **M** and **S** (**L**ambda, **M**edian and **S**kew) data contain the information to draw **any** centile curve, and to convert measurements (even extreme values) into exact SD scores.
+The growth reference data is a table of LMS values at a series of ages.

+Using the LMS tables we can calculate Standard Deviation Score, the number of standard deviations away from the mean (SDS, Standard Deviation Score, and z-score are interchangeable terms for the same thing) for the measurement.

+The SDS/z-score can then be converted to a centile, if needed, although increasingly clinicians are using SDS directly.
+Whereas centiles for different measurements have wildly different curves on a graph, SDS are all on the same scale, making it easier to compare different measurements on the same child.
+In the future we hope to see more clinicians using SDS for this reason.

 ### How the LMS method is used